Mieze/IntelLucy/README.md

 - Designed to work with High Sierra and above.
 - Supports Wake on LAN.
 - Supports hardware VLAN tagging.
-- Support for Energy Efficient Ethernet (EEE) is planned for future releaes.
+- Support for Energy Efficient Ethernet (EEE) is planned for future releases.
 - Compatible with AppleVTD but also works without.
 - No need for hardware modifications anymore (used to be required for SmalltreeIntel8259x.kext).
 - The driver is published under GPLv2.